Battle of Debre Abbay: Battle

 In February 1831, Wube and Ras Marye responded with a vigorous military campaign into Tigray.
 Marye and Wube's coalition met the forces of Sabagadis near the Tekeze river and conflict ensued.
 The opposing armies met on 14 February 1831 at Mai Islami near Debre Abbay (which is why this battle is also sometimes called the Battle of Mai Islami).
 Although Sabagadis had the superiority of a far larger number of firearms, his matchlockmen were poorly employed and failed to overcome the vaunted Oromo cavalry.
 The battle resulted in immense casualties, one of whom was Ras Marye.
 Defeated, the Dejazmach sought to escape the vengeance of Ras Marye's kinsmen by surrendering to his former ally Wube; Wube handed the Dejazmach over to his victorious allies, and the Oromo executed Sebagadis.

 Aftermath

 In the aftermath of Sabagadis's death, Tigray Province plunged into chaos.
-The Oromo ravaged Tigray under their new leader, Ras Dori of Yejju, but withdrew to Begemder due to his increasing illness before his death.
+The Oromo ravaged Tigray under their new leader, Ras Dori of Yejju.
+Still, it withdrew to Begemder due to his increasing illness before his death.
 Sabagadis' many enemies and rivals turned against his offspring.
 Moreover, even Sabagadis's own sons and supporters fought each other for ascendancy.
 Wube took advantage of the divided aristocracy, and pacified the region after a series of wars.
 He spared Sabagadis's sons (his wife Dinqinesh's brothers) and appointed them as tributary provincial governors in return for their submission.